aws-samples/aws-healthimaging-samples/ahi-batch-image-frame-retrieve/README.md

 ## TODO

+- Add option to pass folder/directory to read json from
 - Add more error handling
 - Add more logging
 - Add support for verifying the ImageFrame CRC checksum